-- New Zealand's gas supply position is stronger than it has been for many years driven by the highest level of exploration effort seen for a long time, driven by high oil prices. - Although exploration effort is predominantly focussed on oil, the fact that gas and oil are typically found together means that high oil exploration effort translates into increased likelihood of new gas being found. - NZ has transitioned from the Maui-era which had a high dependence on a single declining offshore field.
-It now draws supply from an increasingly diverse range of onshore and offshore fields - New Zealand's future gas outlook has also strengthened markedly - There are now sufficient reserves to last through to the mid-2020s based on current rates of use.
-This position is comparable with North America and Western Europe. - The petrochemical and power generation sectors play a valuable role in varying their consumption to match the prevailing supply position to help maintain the reserves / production ratio at relatively stable levels. - This means the physical availability of gas to consumers is likely to be assured for the foreseeable future.
+- New Zealand's current gas supply position is stronger than it has been for many years driven by the highest level of exploration effort seen for a long time, which in turn has been underpinned by high oil prices. - Although exploration effort is predominantly focussed on oil, the fact that gas and oil are typically found together means that high oil exploration effort translates into increased likelihood of new gas being found. - NZ has transitioned from the Maui-era which had a high dependence on a single declining offshore field.
+It now draws supply from an increasingly diverse range of onshore and offshore fields - New Zealand's future gas outlook has also strengthened markedly.
+There are now sufficient reserves to last through to the mid-2020s based on current rates of use, and since the early-to-mid 2000's gas finds have been occurring at an annual rate which is generally equal to or greater than annual consumption levels.. - The petrochemical and power generation sectors play a valuable 'shock-absorber' role in varying their consumption to match the prevailing supply position.
+This is of value to both upstream producers and downstream gas consumers: - Upstream producers have increased confidence that if they find gas with oil they will have a market to buy it, thereby making New Zealand a more attractive place to search for hydrocarbons; - Downstream gas consumers benefit both from increased likelihood that hydrocarbon exploration effort will focus on New Zealand, and from the fact that if reserves should fall then the petrochemical and power generation sectors will scale back their consumption to enable gas to go to higher value industrial, commercial and residential energy uses. - This dynamic results in a more stable reserves to production (RTP) ratio over time.
+Given that the economics of monetising gas via power generation, methanol production or LNG are fundamentally similar around the world, the relatively stable RTP ratio that has emerged in New Zealand is very similar to that in other major gas markets such as North America and Western Europe. - This means the physical availability of gas to industrial, commercial and residential consumers is likely to be assured for the foreseeable future.
 To the extent uncertainty exists, it revolves around the price of gas.
-This report considers three illustrative scenarios for wholesale prices: - Low price scenario (\$4.5/GJ) if exploration successes lead to an even stronger supply position (although not so large as to make it economic to export gas as LNG, at which point NZ gas prices would rise to the level of international LNG prices) - Medium price scenario (\$7/GJ) continuing adequate gas supply as has occurred since mid-2000's - High price scenario (\$12/GJ) where NZ prices are linked to international gas prices through development of an LNG import trade (in the case of v. limited exploration success) or export trade (in the case of a massive gas reserves being found - as is occurring in Queensland) - Current NZ gas market conditions appear to be somewhere between the medium price and low price scenarios - with wholesale gas prices having significantly eased from the peak levels (in real terms) seen in the mid-2000s - This contrasts with Australia which appears to be moving from a relatively low gas-price position, to one that could be significantly higher than is expected for New Zealand, driven by the internationalisation of the Australian gas price through development of LNG export capabilities.
+This report considers three illustrative scenarios for wholesale prices: - Low price scenario (\$4.5/GJ) if exploration successes lead to an even stronger supply position (although not so large as to make it economic to export gas as LNG, at which point NZ gas prices would rise to the level of international LNG prices) - Medium price scenario (\$7/GJ) continuing adequate gas supply as has occurred since mid-2000's - High price scenario (\$12/GJ) where NZ prices are linked to international gas prices through development of an LNG import trade (in the case of v. limited exploration success) or export trade (in the case of a massive gas reserves being found - as is occurring in Queensland)